readthedocs/website/content/posts/read-the-docs-2023-stats.rst

 * 7 paid staff (5 full-time)

-Overall our community site continues to be sustainable, and we're excited to be able to work on open source with a small team everyway.
+Overall our community site continues to be sustainable, and we're excited to be able to work on open source with a small team everyday.

 We have additional revenue from our `Read the Docs for Business`_ & EthicalAds_.
-Both of these continue to be a great source of revenue for us, and we're excited to continue proving the concept of ethical advertising.
+Both of these continue to be great sources of revenue for us, and we're excited to continue proving the concept of ethical advertising.

 .. _EthicalAds: https://www.ethicalads.io/
-.. _Read the Docs for Business: https://readthedocs.com/
+.. _Read the Docs for Business: https://about.readthedocs.com/

 ..
 The advertising revenue is ad revenue for RTD itself.
 Gotten from the Read the Docs publisher on EthicalAds.